Academic Policies

 3. Academic Ineligibility

-For students in the Bachelor of Arts in Liberal Studies certificate and degree programs, earning one F or U in a semester while on probation, two F’s or U’s in any one semester regardless of previous record, or at any time an accumulation of three F’s or U’s results in academic termination.
+For students in the Bachelor of Arts in Liberal Studies program, earning one F or U in a semester while on probation, two F’s or U’s in any one semester regardless of previous record, or at any time an accumulation of three F’s or U’s results in academic termination.

 Students are also terminated under the following conditions:

-• If they are unable to complete program requirements with acceptable grades upon having repeated a course once (see Repeating a Course in the SCS Academic Rules & Regulations).
+- If they are unable to complete program requirements with acceptable grades upon having repeated a course once (see Repeating a Course, SCS Academic Rules & Regulations).
 Termination for this reason is considered final and not open to appeal.

-• Student is unable to complete program guidelines within the time limit for certificate or degree completion.
+- Student is unable to complete program guidelines within the required time limit for degree completion.

 Termination Appeal

 A return to study should not be expected.
-Appeals will only be considered for cases in which exceptional, complicating circumstances contributed to the student’s inability to meet the academic requirements of the program.
-In such cases, the Academic Council will consider whether a return is appropriate based on the student’s academic record, appeal materials, and feedback from the academic program (as appropriate).
+Appeals will only be considered for cases in which the unsatisfactory grades that led to the academic termination were the result of exceptional circumstances that were unforeseen and/or unavoidable.
+In such cases, the Academic Council will consider the student’s academic record, appeal materials, and feedback from the academic program to determine if a return to study is possible based on the circumstances, and if it is in the best interest of the student and the School.
+While the academic program will be contacted for feedback, student appeal materials are not shared with them.

-If an appeal is denied, students are not permitted to submit an additional appeal or submit a new admissions application to return to study in the program from which they were academically terminated.
+If an appeal is denied, students are not permitted to submit new/additional appeal materials for review; are not permitted to submit a new admission application to return to study in the program from which they were academically terminated; nor are they permitted to submit a new admission application to another credit-bearing program at SCS.

-If an appeal is approved, students will return to study on probationary status, may be held to higher academic standards than what is required for the program or degree, may be required to earn specific grades in certain courses, and/or be required to repeat or take additional courses.
-The original termination notice remains on the official transcript.
+If an appeal is approved, students will return to study on probationary status and be provided with conditions they must adhere to.
+In all cases, the original termination notice remains on the official transcript.
 A second termination is final and without right of further appeal.

 4. Grade Appeal